 Couldn’t attend a live webinar from a past training season or have a conflict with an upcoming webinar?
 Now you don’t have to miss a thing!
 When you purchase a recorded webinar on CD, you will receive the video and audio portion of the training as it was conducted and all webinar materials in PDF format.
-Please note that we do not provide MCLE credits for our recorded webinars.

 Are you an advocate who wants to learn more about representing clients in removal proceedings?
 Do you want to represent your clients with the confidence that comes from a better understanding of the Immigration Court practices and procedures?
 This webinar offers an overview of removal proceedings, and will provide you with the skills to successfully defend your client before the Immigration Court.

 This webinar covers various topics of good moral character.
 We will discuss discretionary and statutory bars to proving good moral character and the balance test that CIS must employ when deciding if an applicant who is not statutorily ineligible has good moral character.
 In this discussion, we will cover how failure to register for the selective service, failure to pay child support, failure to file income taxes, DUIs and other issues affect one’s naturalization application.
 This webinar is appropriate for practitioners who are new to naturalization, as well as those who are experienced and need a review or fine-tuning.

 This webinar will focus specifically on the process for U nonimmigrants to adjust status and petition for qualifying family members.
 Incorporating the latest and most accurate information, we will cover the requirements, policies and procedures for adjusting status and dealing with discretionary issues, fee waivers, adjustment processing and family petitioning, possible pitfalls, and practice pointers on what to expect and how to best strategize for winning U adjustment cases.